World Revolutions & World Literature

 How do you handle grades and transcripts?

-High School mentors/teachers will assess your student’s work in two ways.
-First, by using a mark of complete or incomplete with written feedback about what to improve.
+High School mentors/teachers will assess your student’s work in two ways, first, by using a mark of complete or incomplete with written feedback about what to improve.
 Second, they will use rubrics and traditional grades where fitting.
 If a student receives an incomplete and they turned it in on time, they have the opportunity to fix their error and turn it back in for a complete.
 Parents will receive an end-of-semester report outlining all completed, in-completes, and late work.
 At the end of the year, the teacher will translate everything into a concise transcript with letter grades.
 Parents can choose whether to share that grade with their students.

 What classes do I need to teach at home?
 Do you have suggestions for online or local classes for these additional courses?